After that, I picked up my pass from the Clockwork Alchemy booth and headed towards SJCC to take a few quick shots of the happenings outside the con.

 The famous Fushimi Inari-taisha was a sight to behold.
 It was a solid hike to cover the entire shrine, but worth it.

 After the hustle and bustle of the daily routines of the Tsukiji fish market, there was an eerie quietness calmness amidst the buzzing of machinery.
-It was a challege shooting WKC with so many things going on in different courts.

 Catherine Kikunaga steps into what would be her last match for Team USA.